cwi-dis/cwipc/doc/registration.md

 ## Coarse registration

-The easiest way to do coarse calibration is to put the origin marker on the floor and run `cwipc_register --rgb --nofine`.
+The easiest way to do coarse calibration is to put the origin marker on the floor (the picture above gives you an idea of where you should place your origin marker) and run `cwipc_register --rgb --nofine`.

 This will run a coarse calibration step for each camera in turn, _but only if the camera has not been coarse-calibrated before_.
 In other words, you can run this multiple times if some cameras were missed the previous time.
 But on the other hand if you had to move cameras you should remove `cameraconfig.json` and restart at the previous step.

 For each camera, the RGB image is used to find the origin marker Aruco pattern.
 The Depth image is then used to find the distance and orientation of the Aruco marker from the camera.
 This information is then used to compute the `4*4` transformation matrix from camera coordinates to world coordinates, and this information is stored in `cameraconfig.json`.